chrishumboldt/Navplate/README.md

 ```

 ## HTML Example
-There are two different navigations types (more to come), but both use the same basic HTML.
+There are three different navigations types (more to come), and use near identical HTML.
 You require the trigger that will open the navigation and the actual navigation list.
 See an example below.

 ```
 <a id="nav-trigger" href="#nav-example">Open Navigation</a>